lukaskaplan/powermeter/README.md

 ```
 # Option 1) Use it as zabbix_agent script
 In this case you don't want to run it as a service and there will not be needed influx and grafana.
-After instalation, stop and disable the dc_powermeter service:
+After instalation, stop and disable the powermeter service:

 ```
 sudo systemctl stop powermeter.service